microsounds/kagami/.src/index.md

 When writing structured pages, you can include a dynamically generated table of contents anywhere on your pages by using the built-in local `TOC` macro.

-Files named `index.md` will feature a dynamically generated list of other pages in the same directory appended to the bottom.
+Files named `index.md` will feature a dynamically generated list of other pages in the same directory containing `<!-- date XXXX/XX/XX -->` metadata tags appended to the bottom of this document, sorted by creation date.